 Jamie Millett is an assistant softball coach for Simmons College.
 As a captain for Merrimack College, Jamie helped lead the Warriors to an 2011 NCAA Div II East Regional Championship and was honored as a 2010 Northeast-10 All-Conference Academic Team selection.
 Prior to her collegiate career, Jamie was a 5-year Mid-Wachusett League All-Star and a key component of the 2007 Hudson HS state championship.
 Jamie specializes in hitting, slap-hitting and defensive skills.

 Meaghan OíNeal coaches for the New England Diamond Gems softball club and is the head varsity softball coach for Maynard HS.
 A 2012 graduate of Franklin Pierce University, Meaghan was a top defensive player at 3rd base and strong hitter, leading the team in RBIs in 2010.
 Meaghan was one of the all-time top softball players for Littleton HS and is an honored member of the Littleton "Athletic Hall of Fame".
 Meaghan specializes in hitting and defense skills instruction and softball strength & conditioning for players of all ages and abilities.

-Ashton Whidden is the softball pitching coach for Franklin Pierce University (2011-13) and is an assistant coach for the Polar Crush elite 18U team.
+Ashton Whidden was the softball pitching coach for Franklin Pierce University (2011-13) and is an assistant coach for the Polar Crush elite 18U team.
 She pitched for Saint Leo University in the Sunshine State Conference and Florida's elite "Team FLA" fastpitch softball club.
 Coach Whidden has several years experience instructing pitching for developing and advanced players.
 She is available for private and semi-private lessons.

 Top Notch Instruction!